- Open enrollment for 2022 health coverage runs from November 1, 2021 through January 15, 2022.

 This continued to be the case in 2020.
 And Wellmark also began offering a “Value” plan with a smaller network (“community-based” as opposed to statewide), in addition to their Wellmark Health Plan, although this option is no longer available for 2021.

 For 2021, Oscar joined the Iowa exchange with plans available in Des Moines, Dubuque, Sioux City, and Waterloo.
+All three insurers continue to participate for 2022.

 Iowa enacted legislation that allows Farm Bureau to partner with Wellmark to sell non-ACA-compliant plans outside the exchange